phzfi/bch-nps/README.md

 - [`form`](./form/)
 - [`admin-dashboard`](./admin-dashboard/)

-The applications and the database are hosted on Firebase.
+The applications are hosted on [Firebase](https://firebase.google.com/).
+[Firestore](https://firebase.google.com/products/firestore) is used as a backend storage for the survey results, and also as the application configuration database.

+To deploy the applications, you must:
+- have an appropriate access to a Firebase project
+- [configure the application](#4.1.) for the Firebase project

 ### 2.1.
 Main languages and technologies: Firebase & React